lgylym/subset_enum/README.md

-subset_enum
+subset enumeration within limited sets
 ===========

-experiments on subset enumeration algorithms, including FilterEnum, JumpEnum, TrieEnum and PTrieEnum
+Experiments on subset enumeration algorithms, including FilterEnum, JumpEnum, TrieEnum and PTrieEnum.
+Algorithms are described in the thesis.